-History Philosophy Social Sciences

-Bachelor of Science (BS) with majors in: Political Science
+History Philosophy Social Sciences Bachelor of Science (BS) with majors in:

-Psychology Social Sciences Sociology

-Bachelor of Social Work (BSW) with major in: Social Work

-Bachelor of Arts

-Major in History

-Gene B. Preuss, PhD, Coordinator Room 1049-North, 713-222-5308

-A Bachelor of Arts in History provides students with the intellectual discipline and research, analytical, and communication skills that will prepare them for careers in teaching, governmental agencies and non-profit organizations, and also the private sector.
-Students interested in pursuing a professional degree in law, history, or other disciplines in the Social Sciences and Humanities should find the skills offered by the History Degree to be particularly useful to them in their future studies.

-Successful completion of the History Degree Program does not depend upon the mastery of any particular set of facts or any particular canon of historical works.
+Political Science Psychology Social Sciences Sociology Bachelor of Arts Major in History David Ryden, PhD, Coordinator N1043, 713-221-2767 A Bachelor of Arts in History provides students with the intellectual discipline and research, analytical, and communication skills that will prepare them for careers in teaching, governmental agencies and nonprofit organizations, and also the private sector.
+Students interested in pursuing a professional degree in law, history, or other disciplines in the Social Sciences and Humanities should find the skills offered by the History Degree to be particularly useful to them in their future studies Successful completion of the History Degree Program does not depend upon the mastery of any particular set of facts or any particular canon of historical works.
 Success in History instead requires students to cultivate an intellectually disciplined approach to factual data and historical works that will manifest itself in the students' developing research, analytical, and communication skills.
 All courses offered by the History Degree Program seek to foster this development.

-Program Learning Outcomes

-Graduates who earn a history degree will:
+Program Learning Outcomes Graduates who earn a history degree will: